aspose-slides/Aspose.Slides-Products/slides/en/cpp/merger/ppsm/_index.md

             {{< blocks/products/pf/agp/democard icon="fa-download" text=" It will be merged and concatenated instantly." >}}

         {{< blocks/products/pf/agp/about-file-text fileFormat="PPSM" readMoreLink="https://docs.fileformat.com/presentation/ppsm/" >}}
-Files with PPSM extension represent Macro-enabled Slide Show file format created with Microsoft PowerPoint 2007 or higher.
-Another similar file format is PPTM which differs in opening with Microsoft PowerPoint in editable format instead of running as Slide Show.
-When run as slide show, the PPSM file shows the presentation slides with contents intact in the slide show and is in read-only mode by default.
-PPSM files can still be edited in Microsoft PowerPoint by opening it in PowerPoint.
+Files with the PPSM extension are macro-enabled slide show files introduced with Microsoft PowerPoint 2007.
+Unlike PPTM, PPSM opens in Slide Show view by default.
+This default opening mode is not file protection; a PPSM file can also be opened in Microsoft PowerPoint for editing.

         {{< /blocks/products/pf/agp/about-file-text >}}